Double Glazing Quotes

 If you’re more interested in double glazing and want to see whether you can get double glazing grants to help subsidise the costs, check out our guide.

-Permanent secondary glazing costs between £350 and £500 per window, or around £3,270 to £4,660 for a three-bedroom house.
-It’s the most expensive type, but is also the best at keeping heat in and reducing drafts because of its tight seal.
+• Permanent secondary glazing – It costs between £350 and £500 per window, or around £3,270 to £4,660 for a three-bedroom house.
+It’s the most expensive type due to a strong seal, resulting in the best heat retention and draft reduction capabilities.
+It provides easy access to the original window, because the secondary window can be opened either through hinges, or a sliding mechanism with a choice of direction

 open window with hinged secondary glazing and wooden panes